LastAncientOne/Home_Improvement_Retail_Investment/README.md

 ### CareTrust REIT, Inc (CTRE)
 #### Income Statement
-•	Over the last 5 years, CareTrust REIT, Inc seems to have been stable and increasing profit over the years.
-This could be due to the acquisition they bought from other companies to have more Senior Apartments/Buildings and Nursing Facilities for tenants.
-The Acquisition/Investment can be seen in the Cash Flow Statement.
+•	Over the past five years, CareTrust REIT, Inc. has exhibited stability and consistent growth in profitability.
+This could be attributed to the strategic acquisitions they made, expanding their portfolio of senior apartments/buildings and nursing facilities for tenants.
+The impact of these acquisitions/investments is evident in the Cash Flow Statement.
 #### Balance Sheet
-•	Looking at the Liabilities to Asset Ratio, over the last 5 years, CareTrust REIT, Inc, about half of their Liabilities is funding their assets, and the rest is from equity or from shareholders.
+• Looking at the Liabilities to Asset Ratio over the last 5 years, it can be observed that approximately half of CareTrust REIT, Inc's liabilities are being used to finance their assets, while the remaining portion comes from equity or shareholders.
-•	Looking at the Liabilities to Equity Ratio, as stated above, CareTrust REIT, Inc relies more on Equity to fund their business and operation.
+• As mentioned earlier, when considering the Liabilities to Equity Ratio, CareTrust REIT, Inc demonstrates a higher reliance on equity for funding their business and operations.
 #### Cash Flow
-•	Over the past 5 years, CareTrust REIT has acquired a variety of properties to have more housing for seniors and/or nursing facilities.
-This could also explain why in some years they have a negative cash flow in some years.
-The expenses they pay such as Dividends and Debt Repayment could also be a factor as well.
+•	 Over the past 5 years, CareTrust REIT has acquired a variety of properties to expand their housing options for seniors and nursing facilities.
+This expansion strategy may help explain the occasional negative cash flow experienced in certain years.
+Additionally, expenses such as dividends and debt repayment could also contribute to this situation.

 ### Home Depot Inc (HD)
 #### Income Statement
-•	Over the past 5 years, Home Depot seems to be in stable condition, and has been seeing a steady gain over the last 5 years.
+•	Over the past 5 years, Home Depot has maintained a stable condition and has consistently shown steady gains.
 #### Balance Sheet
-•	Looking at the Liabilities to Asset Ratio, over the last 5 years, Home Depot is close to and/or exceeding in Liabilities compared to their assets.
-This could mean that the company is in distress and/or may be unable to pay back its debts.
-However, it may be highly unlikely that Home Depot may go bankrupt even though they have higher liabilities compared to their assets.
+• When examining the Liabilities to Asset Ratio over the last 5 years, Home Depot has been close to or exceeding its liabilities compared to its assets.
+This could indicate that the company is experiencing distress and/or may face difficulties in repaying its debts.
+However, it is highly unlikely that Home Depot will go bankrupt despite having higher liabilities than assets.
-•	Looking at the Liabilities to Equity, over the last 5 years, Home Depot has too many liabilities compared to their Shareholder’s Equity.
-Also, there were years that had a negative ratio.
-The Negative Ratio indicates that liabilities exceed assets.
+• Looking at the Liabilities to Equity ratio over the last 5 years, Home Depot has had excessive liabilities in comparison to its Shareholder’s Equity.
+Furthermore, there were years with a negative ratio, indicating that liabilities exceeded assets.
 #### Cash Flow
-•	Looking at the Net Cash from Acquisitions & Divestitures in 2020, It seems Home Depot made a huge acquisition in December 2020.
-They have acquired HD Supply.
-This is one of the reasons why there is a relatively large difference compared to other years in total cash from Investing Activities compared to the years 2017, 2018, 2019, and 2021.
+• Analyzing the Net Cash from Acquisitions & Divestitures in 2020, it appears that Home Depot made a significant acquisition in December of that year.
+They acquired HD Supply, which explains the relatively large difference in total cash from Investing Activities compared to the years 2017, 2018, 2019, and 2021.
-•	Looking at Net Change in Cash or how much Cash they have leftover.
-They seem to be gaining or losing over the years.
-I expect they may make a recovery over the next year to 3 years.
+• Considering the Net Change in Cash or the amount of leftover Cash, Home Depot has experienced fluctuations over the years, either gaining or losing.
+It is expected that they may recover in the next year to three years.

 ### Lennar Corp (LEN)
 #### Income Statement